ptarmiganlabs/butler-docs/content/en/docs/getting started/operations/_index.md

 One caveat with these is that it can be hard to start them (and thus Butler) when a Windows server is rebooted.
 PM2 can be used to solve this challenge in a nice way, more info in [this blog post](https://ptarmiganlabs.com/blog/2017/07/12/monitoring-auto-starting-node-js-services-windows-server).
 On the other hand - just using Nssm is probably the easiest option for Windows.

+### Monitoring Butler

+Once Butler is running it's a good idea to also monitor it.
+Otherwise you stand the risk of not getting notified if Butler for some reason misbehaves.

+Butler will log data on its memory usage to InfluxDB if

+1. The config file's `Butler.uptimeMonitor.enable` and `Butler.uptimeMonitor.storeInInfluxdb.enable` properties are both set to `true`.
+2. The remaining InfluxDB properties of the config file are correctly configured.

+Assuming everything is correctly set up, you can then create a Grafana dashboard showing Butler's memory use over time.
+You can also set up alerts in Grafana if so desired, with notifications going to most IM tools and email.

+There is a [sample Grafana dashboard](https://github.com/ptarmiganlabs/butler/tree/master/docs/grafana) in Butler's GitHub repo.